How to choose among the best places to visit in Colombia? Which regions to explore?

 Isla Fuerte is a good choice to relax for a few days and enjoy the island vibe.
 There is not much to do except hang out in a nice hotel and book their different activities: Scuba diving, paddle, rafting…

-#31 San Andres, A paradise island victim of mass tourism
+#50 San Andres Island, A paradise victim of mass tourism

-We didn’t stop there, but from what I’ve heard, there are many hotel resorts and loud Colombians.
+We didn’t stop in San Andres Islands, but from what I’ve heard, there are many hotel resorts and loud Colombians.

 You should pick your accommodation nearby San Luis if you look for a better paradise island atmosphere.